-Clean your data
+Exercise - clean your data

 In this lesson you'll use data from 80,000 UFO sightings, gathered by NUFORC (The National UFO Reporting Center).
-This data has some interesting descriptions of UFO sightings, for example "A man emerges from a beam of light that shines on a grassy field at night and he runs towards the Texas Instruments parking lot" or simply "the lights chased us".
+This data has some interesting descriptions of UFO sightings, for example:

+- Long example description.
+"A man emerges from a beam of light that shines on a grassy field at night and he runs towards the Texas Instruments parking lot". - Short example description. "the lights chased us".

 The ufos.csv spreadsheet includes columns about the city, state and country where the sighting occurred, the object's shape and its latitude and longitude.

-In the blank notebook included in this lesson, import pandas, matplotlib, and numpy as you did in previous lessons and import the ufos spreadsheet.
+In the blank notebook included in this lesson:

+1. import pandas , matplotlib , and numpy as you did in previous lessons and import the ufos spreadsheet.
 You can take a look at a sample data set:

 '''

+import pandas as pd

+import numpy as np

 ufos = pd.read_csv('../data/ufos.csv')

 ufos.head()

 '''

-Convert the ufos data to a small dataframe with fresh titles.
+2. Convert the ufos data to a small dataframe with fresh titles.
 Check the unique values in the Country field.

 '''

 python

-ufos = pd.DataFrame({'Seconds': ufos['duration (seconds)'], 'Country': ufog
+ufos = pd.DataFrame({'Seconds': ufos['duration (seconds)'], 'Country': u

-'''

-'''

 ufos.Country.unique()

 '''

-Now, you can reduce the amount of data we need to deal with by dropping any null values and only importing sightings between 1-60 seconds:
+3. Now, you can reduce the amount of data we need to deal with by dropping any null values and only importing sightings between 1-60 seconds: